pistac/R-ladies_RMarkdown/README.md

 ## What's in this repository

-The slides of the presentation in .rmd, .pdf and .docx formats are called "R-ladies-rmarkdown".
+The slides of the presentation in .rmd and .pdf formats are called "R-ladies-rmarkdown".
 Within the slides there are references to other files contained in this repository: there is an example bibliography in .bib format ("MyBibliography.bib"), a file with some basic Markdown syntax in .md, .pdf and .docx ("BasicMdSyntax"), a file with some basic RMarkdown syntax in .rmd, .pdf and .docx ("BasicRMD").
 Finally, there are a few example images used in the presentation to show how different citation styles look like.

 ## Useful documentation